Don’t Wait Too Long Chords | Madeleine Peyroux Guitar Lesson

 [rcb-consent type=”change” tag=”link” text=”Change privacy settings”]

-Don’t Wait Too Long Chords: Learn the progressions
+Don’t Wait Too Long Chords: Master Madeleine Peyroux’s Swing Progressions

-Madeleine Peyroux‘s Don’t Wait Too Long is played using jazz comping based on consistent downward strumming on the beat.
+Madeleine Peyroux’s Don’t Wait Too Long is played using jazz comping, based on a steady downward strumming pattern on the beat.

-Against this straight beat, you apply back strums to indicate how much you’re swinging.
+Against this straight beat, you add back strums to shape the swing feel.

-Once you get the feel of the swing i.e. how far you stretch the up strum from the “on the beat” strum, start looking for variations and when to put them in.
-A good trick is to apply the off beats more frequently in between vocal lines.
+Once you’ve got a sense of the swing—meaning how far you stretch the up strum from the on-the-beat strum—you can start experimenting with variations and where to place them.
+A good trick is to emphasise the off beats more frequently between vocal lines.

-The intro chords set up the main theme, the I – IV/3 – IIx – V. In the key of D, this becomes:
+The intro chords establish the main theme, following a I – IV/3 – IIx – V progression.
+In the key of D, this becomes:

 ||: D (I) G/B (IV/3) | E7 (IIx) A7sus4 (V) :||

-Using TAB, you’ll get an idea of how to play these chords.
+Using TAB, you’ll get a better sense of how to play these chords.
 Here’s a link to that part of the lesson: Don’t Wait Too Long – Guitar Lesson with TAB.

 ||: D (I) G/B (IV/3) | E7 (IIx) A7sus4 (V) :||